-In 2022, RFEs were filed against judges in 22 of the state's 22 judicial districts.
-Nine RFEs were filed against judges of the Court of Appeals and one jurisdictionally sufficient RFE was received as to justices of the Colorado Supreme Court.
-Some RFEs were expressed as to multiple jurisdictions.
-More specifically, these statistics break down with the RFEs received as follows:
+In 2023, RFEs were filed against judges in all 22 of the state's judicial districts.
+Five RFEs were filed against judges of the Court of Appeals and 11 RFEs were received as to justices of the Colorado Supreme Court surrounding Anderson v.
+Trump.
+More specifically, the RFEs were distributed as follows: